 One of the main reasons to learn DES (Data Encryption Standard) is that it forms the foundation for encryption algorithms.
 This makes it easy for one to understand the implementation or working of currently used encryption algorithms or methods, which are much faster than the DES algorithm.

-Let’s see what are the modes of operation of DES.
+Let’s see what are the modes of operation of the DES Algorithm.

-What are the modes of operation of DES?
+What are the modes of operation of the DES Algorithm?

 DES uses five different modes of operation.